TheHive-Project/CortexDocs/analyzer_requirements.md

 An account an a token from a SoltraEdge server are required to use this analyzer.
 Provide this information as values of `account`,`token` and `base_url` parameters.

+### Threat Grid
+The [Cisco Threat Grid](https://cisco.com/go/threatgrid) analyzer has the following features:
+- Submit a `file` for analysis
+- Submit a `url` for analysis
+- Query Threat Grid for a `hash` (MD5, SHA1, SHA256) and get the highest scoring analysis results
+- Pivot into Threat Grid report to view the analysis
+- Pivot into Threat Grid report to a specific Behavioral Indicator
+- Pivot into Threat Grid report to a specific TCP/IP Stream

+The analyzer comes in only one flavor.

+#### Requirements
+You must have a Cisco Threat Grid Premium account with API access.

+To configure the analyzer, you must supply two parameters:
+- `tg_host`: URL of your Nessus scanner.
+- `api_key`: username to log to the scanner.

+### Threat Response
+The [Cisco Threat Response](https://cisco.com/go/threatresponse) analyzer has the following features:
+- Query Threat Response for Verdicts and Sightings for:
+    - `domain`
+    - `filename`
+    - `fqdn`
+    - `hash` (MD5, SHA1, SHA256)
+    - `ip`
+    - `url`
+- Pivot into a Threat Response investigation of an observable
+- If the AMP for Endpoints module is configured in Threat Resposnse and the feature is enabled on the analyzer; when a target is returned from the AMP for Endpoints module the analyzer will extract the connector GUIDs as Artifacts to enable seamless use of the [AMP for Endpoints Responder](#amp-for-endpoints)

+The analyzer comes in only one flavor.

+#### Requirements
+You must have a Cisco Threat Response account and a Threat Response API Client ID with the `enrich` scope.

+To configure the analyzer, you must supply three parameters:
+- `region`: The Threat Response region your account is in (US, EU, APJC).
+- `client_id`: Threat Response API Client ID with appropriate scopes.
+- `client_password`: Password for the Threat Response API Client.

 ### Umbrella

 Query the [Umbrella Reporting API](https://docs.umbrella.com/umbrella-api/docs/reporting-destinations-most-recent-requests) for recent DNS queries and their status, for a domain.